An Algorithm for Learning Smaller Representations of Models With Scarce Data: Time Bounds

-The key assumption behind \thmref{timecomplexity}--and Agora, for that matter--is that the hypothesis class is able to learn, with high probability, $\P$ in a polynomial number of steps.
-As mentioned in \secref{motivation}, this is an unrealistic assumption for most systems of interest given that there is no guarantee that an algorithm fulfilling the conditions for $\train(\cdot, \cdot, \cdot)$ exists.
+So far we have assumed that the hypothesis class is able to learn, with probability $1 - \delta$, $\P$ in a polynomial number of steps.
+This may be an unrealistic assumption given that there is no guarantee that exists an algorithm fulfilling the conditions for $\train(\cdot, \cdot, \cdot)$.

-We can, however, prove similar results to \thmref{timecomplexity} for a specific subset of inputs to Agora where the problem is non-convex, but the training algorithm does run in polynomial time with respect to $\bar{f}$, $D$, $\theta$, and an extra set of parameters $\pi$.
-To see this, let us now shift our analysis to the case where Timaeus and Socrates are piecewise-continuous, real-valued functions with their output mapped consistently to $\{0,1\}$.
-Due to the nonconvexity and discontinuities present in \eqsref{errorfunction}{accuracyfunction}, a carefully-chosen surrogate loss\footnote{See, for example \newcite{BartlettAndJordan} and \newcite{NguyenWainwrightJordan}.} is commonly employed in tandem with a polynomial-time (or better) optimization algorithm, such as stochastic gradient descent (SGD).
+We now focus on the case where Timaeus is a piecewise-continuous, real-valued function with its output mapped consistently to $\{0,1\}$.
+Due to the nonconvexity and discontinuities present in \eqsref{errorfunction}{accuracyfunction}, a carefully-chosen surrogate loss\footnote{See, for example Bartlett et al. \newcite{BartlettAndJordan}, and Nguyen et al. \newcite{NguyenWainwrightJordan}.} is often used along with a polynomial-time (or better) optimization algorithm, such as SGD.